 7. Offer The Right Employee Benefits And Perks

-Companies with a stellar culture offer their employees benefits and perks that align with their needs.
+Companies with a stellar culture offer their employees benefits and company perks that align with their needs.
 Benefits reflect how you want to show up for your team members.
 Employees often consider benefits and perks when deciding between two job offers or whether to stay at an organization.
 Here are options to consider when picking the right benefits:

 - Remote work

 - Paid holidays

 - Paid time off

 - Tuition reimbursement

 - Wellness stipends and programs